izikeros/blog/content/posts/notes/black_formatter.md

 ## Usages of black
 - with tox
 - in pre-commit hooks
-- as external tool in PyCharm
+- as an external tool in PyCharm